 Neel Jani is a racing driver from Switzerland who has competed in various categories of racing.
-His best results so far are Le Mans 24h victory and FIA WEC title in 2016.
-Earlier in a career, he was the A1 Grand Prix champion.
+His best results so far are the Le Mans 24h victory and the FIA WEC title in 2016, together with Porsche teammates Romain Dumas and Marc Lieb.

 Neel’s first steps in the world of racing were made in 1996 when his father inducted him into the karting racing.
 Over four years, Jani moved through the ranks, winning many competitions and showing natural talent what allowed him to progress further, so in 2000 he moved to single-seaters racing, driving in the Swiss Formula Lista Junior Championship.
 Jani won the title in impressive style, winning 8 out of 12 races and finishing 2nd in four races.

 Video - Neel Jani speaks about his career

 In the following year, Neel had double duties.
 He has competed in Formula Renault 2000 Eurocup but also in the Italian Formula Renault Series.
 In 2002, Jani was a vice-champion of Formula Renault 2000 Eurocup after he has won three out of nine races.
 The next challenge in the career of talented Swiss driver was Formula Renault V6 Eurocup.
 He was 2003 season runner-up, but what was very important to Jani was the opportunity to act as the test pilot for Sauber Formula 1 team.

 Jani gets a chance with Red Bull, debut in GP2 and A1 Grand Prix

 In 2004, Jani got another opportunity to test himself in Formula 1, this time with Red Bull Racing team.
 He impressed the team officials and was promoted to Red Bull Junior team.
 At the same time, Neel has competed in Formula Renault V6 Eurocup and debuted in A1 Grand Prix, driving in one round.